thanos-io/thanos/docs/contributing/mentorship.md

 With several past mentorships, we have been able to distil some learnings from the process, which are listed here as recommendations to mentors:

 * Encourage mentees interested in applying by asking them to look through our issues and try to work on one in which they would learn a bit about the codebase!
 There is no better proof of their motivation to work with us than seeing (meaningful) activity in the open-source project, before selection period.
 * Allocate some time upfront for this process, as you might have a lot of mentee applications to look through.
   * If possible, book some time on your calendars and discuss the selection process with co-mentors in a particular quarter beforehand.
 * Try to have some prerequisites in mind while shortlisting an application of a potential mentee (CV/questions/proposal/interview),
+  * It is preferable to have mentees from historically underrepresented communities in tech, to ensure diverse contributors in Thanos.
   * The mentee should be able to allocate enough time to the mentorship.
     * Thus, having prior important commitments like a full-time job or large educational course load can lead to mentees not having enough time for the mentorship, even if they claim to commit to working > 30hrs a week.
 This could manifest as mentees not having enough energy to think about a project, skipping meetings, and not being able to utilize the time mentors can spend with them.
 It is hard to help them in such case.
-    * So it is better to practically judge the amount of work a mentee would be able to balance before selecting them.
+So it is better to practically judge the amount of work a mentee would be able to balance before selecting them.
-    * Generally we expect our mentees to be university/college students, who would be able to balance both the mentorship and a moderate amount of course load.
+    * Generally, we expect our mentees to be university/college students, who would be able to balance both the mentorship and a moderate amount of course load.
 Commitments larger than this would need to be treated with some caution.
+Generally, it's only ok to have a full-time job only for more senior engineers, who understand how to organize work, be transparent about mentorship with their employer etc.
+      * In case the mentee is employed full-time, asking for some form of proof (letter/forwarded email from manager) that their employer approves of them working on this mentorship is preferable.
   * It is preferable for the mentee to have at least one prior contribution to Thanos or its dependencies that affect it indirectly.
 Such prior contributions demonstrate a willingness to engage with the community and independence from the potential mentee.
     * However, the contribution should not be a minimal effort one, such as a typo/grammar fix or variable name change.
 While these are valued contributions, they cannot effectively demonstrate mentee effort, and should instead be some code/doc change.
 Note that this doesn't need to be in a merged/finalized state and can be open.
   * The mentee should have access to a stable internet connection over which they can attend regular video calls with mentors (can be ensured during a 20-minute interview).